 The electric current in Thailand is 220 Volts (50 cycles/sec.) throughout the country.
 Better hotels will provide 110 Volt transformers.
 Power sockets in Thailand are both flat prongs and round prongs.
-Below you can find pictures of these power sockets and corresponding plugs.
+Above you can find pictures of these power sockets and corresponding plugs.

 Cost of Living

 The average price for a cup of coffee is around 25-50 Baht and is 25 Baht or above for a sandwich.
 The average price for a meal in town is around 50-100 Baht.
 The average price for a bus ride in Chiang Mai is around 20-80 Baht.